BenGoodair/CSC_Outsourcing_Placement_Outcomes/README.md

 This paper is entirely reproducible - with simple R functions to eg. 'create_table_1' published in the repository which directly pull the data - also published in this repository.

+An RMarkdown file is provided for the simplest way to reproduce the paper - simply knitting the file should be relatively straight forward on anyone's local machine.